 Shieldfield Grows is a programme of activity that seeks to promote sustainable food production, fair land usage and community flourishing.
-Developed as a collaboration between Dwellbeing Shieldfield and Shieldfield Art Works, Shieldfield Grows is also a part of Shieling, a programme of activity about growing and public space improvements initiated by Dwellbeing.
-Shieldfield Grows enables people to grow vegetables, fruit and herbs in their homes, on balconies, gardens and allotments.
+Developed as a collaboration between Dwellbeing Shieldfield and Shieldfield Art Works.
+Shieldfield Grows enables people to grow vegetables, fruit, herbs and flowers in their homes, on balconies, gardens and allotments.
+We share this produce with our community.
 Together we are also developing part of SAW’s garden as a space for growing.
-The Shieldfield Grows programme is led by the Shieling working group.

 If you would like to be kept updated on the rest of our growing events then please email firstname.lastname@example.org or email@example.com to be added to our WhatsApp group or mailing list.

 Sage advice: a series of workshops where together we will learn lots of new gardening skills from how to plant trees to how to build your own compost bin.
 We are inviting professionals in their field to come and share their knowledge with us.
 You will need to book for these workshops as places are limited.
 Please book a place by emailing firstname.lastname@example.org

 Regularly weekly growing sessions: come to help us grow and nurture fruit and veg in the SAW garden.
 It is a great opportunity to learn how to grow seasonally, meet new people from our local community and help Shieldfield flourish together.
 No need to book.
 These are always on Wednesday mornings from 10am – 12pm.